gcvieira/Uno-cli/README.md

 Uno, now directly in your terminal!!

-This was originally the final assignment for the Programming Laboratory class (2018/1), which has a focus on introduction in programming.
+This was originally the final assignment for the Programming Laboratory class (2018/1), which has a focus on introduction to programming.

-Note that this code was made when I was still an early beginner and have made little to no adjustments after it was done so there is a lot of stuff that can be improved (malloc for example), including the "user interface".
+Note that this code was made when I was still an early beginner and have made little to no adjustments after it was done so there is a lot of stuff that can be improved, including the "user interface".

 ## Dependencies